 Becoming a nurse practitioner has countless benefits, including significant earning potential, flexible work hours, and the ability to challenge yourself in a life-changing medical specialty.

 But even advantageous career choices can come with trade-offs.
 The average nurse practitioner has between $40,000 and $54,999 in student loan debt.

-The cost of paying for school and other living expenses can lead to credit card debt as well.
-Conventional loans require debt-to-income ratios in the neighborhood of 43%, which can marginalize medical professionals, especially those who are early on in their careers.
+The cost of paying for school and other living expenses can also lead to credit card debt.
+Conventional loans require debt-to-income ratios in the neighborhood of 43%, which can marginalize medical professionals, especially those early on in their careers.

 Nurse practitioner home loans can help you purchase or refinance your home without subjecting you to the barriers of conventional loan programs.